julianachagas/freecodecamp-survey-form/README.md

 }
 ```
 <br/>

-<p> - CSS property background-attachment: fixed doesn't work well on mobile.
-This is the mobile friendly alternative:</p>
+- CSS property background-attachment: fixed doesn't work well on mobile.
+This is the mobile friendly alternative:

 ```css
 body::before {